Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans

-Any spanning tree can be decomposed into two other trees and an edge joining them.
+\splitprob* \begin{proof} Any spanning tree can be decomposed into two other trees and an edge joining them.
 Let $T\cup e\cup T'$ denote the spanning tree obtained by joining two other spanning trees, $T$ and $T'$, with an edge $e$.
-Then equation~\eqref{eq:rhs-split-pr} can be written as Now, $q(G_i\mid T^{(1)}\cup e\cup T^{(2)})$ is determined by two factors: whether $e^*=e$, i.e., if $e$ is the edge selected to be cut, and whether $\pop(V_i)\in[P_i^-,P_i^+]$.
-If $\pop(V_i)\not\in[P_i^-,P_i^+]$ then the map is rejected and the probability is zero.
-Therefore

-What determines if $e^*=e$?
-If $e$ has $d_e$ in the top $k_i$, then it has a $1/k_i$ probability of being selected in step~(c) and cut.
+Then Equation~\eqref{eq:rhs-split-pr} can be written as Now, $q(G_i\mid T^{(1)}\cup e\cup T^{(2)})$ is determined by whether whether $e^*=e$, i.e., if $e$ is the edge selected to be cut.
+If $e$ has $d_e$ in the top $k_i$ (if it induces one of the best $k_i$ balanced splits), then it has a $1/k_i$ probability of being selected in step~(c) and cut.
 If $d_e$ is not in the top $k_i$, then this probability is zero.